zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic02.md

 If this test fails, it's impossible to continue and the whole testing process (except for the BASIC03 test) is aborted.

+Understanding "in-bailiwick" and "out-of-bailiwick" is necessary to follow the steps above, see [RFC 7719].

 ## Intercase dependencies

 None.